 a lot of invoices

 disbursed at closing

 (check yours for free)

-Staffing factoring can help staffing agencies of all sizes overcome short term cash flow gaps by getting paid for invoices up front without the worry of when the invoice will be paid.
-Small firms, doing less than $30K of invoiced business per month, should look at using an online AR financing company like Fundbox.
-Larger agencies should look at using our recommended staffing factoring provider, altLINE.
+Staffing factoring can help staffing agencies of all sizes overcome short-term cash flow gaps by getting paid for invoices up front, without the worry of when their customers will pay their invoices.
+Small firms, with less than $30,000 of invoices per month, should consider using an A/R financing company like BlueVine.
+Larger agencies should consider using our recommended staffing factoring provider, altLINE.

-altLINE is a leading invoice factoring company with lots of experience in the staffing industry.
-They offer rates between 0.5% – 5%, depending on how much you factor per month and how fast your invoices are paid off.
-You can get approved in 2-7 days and funded within 24 hours after that.
+altLINE is a leading invoice factoring company with a lot of experience in the staffing industry.
+It offers rates between 0.5% and 5%, depending on how much you factor per month and how fast your invoices are paid off.
+Applying is easy, you can get approved in two to seven days, and be funded within 24 hours after that.